New-from-old full dualities via axiomatisation

 Throughout this section, the assumptions~\ref{su:init}{\Ahom} and~\ref{su:init}{\Aop} remain in force.
 In the previous section, we defined the sharp functor $S_2 \colon \CY_2 \to \CZ_\Omega$.
 In this section, we aim to show that the transfer functor

 is well defined.
-As in the motivating example from Section~\ref{sec:three}, we will use an axiomatisation $\Sigma_1$ for the uH-theory of~$\MT_1$.
+As in the motivating example from Section~\ref{sec:three}, we will use a basis $\Sigma_1$ for the uH-theory of~$\MT_1$.
 By Lemma~\ref{lem:pure}, we can assume that all the sentences in $\Sigma_1$ are pure.
 We will need to strengthen our assumptions on~$\MT_2$, but to do this we require some definitions.

 \begin{definition} Let $\phi = \forall \vec v \,\bigl[ \bigl(\bigand_{i=1}^\nu \alpha_i(\vec v) \bigr) \to \gamma(\vec v)\bigr]$ be a pure uH-sentence in the language of~$\MT_\Omega$.
 Define $\phi^\natural$ to be the sentence in the language of~$\MT_2$ constructed from $\phi$ as follows. \begin{enumerate} \item First, simultaneously make the following replacements: \begin{enumerate} \item replace each $r(v_{i_1}, \dotsc, v_{i_n})$ in $\phi$ with $\beta_r(v_{i_1}, \dotsc, v_{i_n})$; \item replace each $h(v_{i_1}, \dotsc, v_{i_n}) = v_{i_0}$ in $\phi$ with $\beta_{\graph h}(v_{i_1}, \dotsc, v_{i_n},v_{i_0})$; \item if the conclusion $\gamma(\vec v)$ is $h(v_{i_1}, \dotsc, v_{i_n}) = h(v_{i_1}, \dotsc, v_{i_n})$, replace it with $\beta_{\dom h}(v_{i_1}, \dotsc, v_{i_n})$. \end{enumerate} \item Then convert the new existential quantifiers in the premise into universal quantifiers out the front. \end{enumerate} Let the new sentence so constructed be